William Mitchell College of Law, J.D., 2006, Magna Cum Laude

 - U.S. Court of Appeals 8th Circuit

 Dan Supalla is a member of the firm’s Financial Markets and Appellate practice groups.
 He practices principally in the areas of:

 Securities and Financial Services Representation

 In his securities litigation practice, Dan represents publicly traded companies, their officers, and directors in class actions alleging securities fraud and other violations of federal securities laws.
-Most recently, Dan has successfully defended a company and its director against an insider trading claim under Section 16(b).

 - executives involved in federal-securities litigation to answer questions certified to the Minnesota Supreme Court regarding the special litigation committees’ authority and the fairness of class-action settlements;

 - banks in disputes with borrowers over purportedly misapplied mortgage payments involving federal statutory claims and state common law claims;

 - preparing amicus curiae briefs discussing the preservation of issues that may be raised when challenging arbitration awards.

 Combining his appellate practice and pro bono work, Dan has briefed and argued cases before the Minnesota Supreme Court and the Minnesota Court of Appeals as part of the Minnesota Appellate Public Defender Pro Bono program.